MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 Use the [extend](kusto/query/extendoperator.md) operator to add computed columns to a table.
 This operator allows you to use standard operators such as +, -, *, /, and %, and various functions in the expression for the computed column.

-For example, extend the table showing the top five floods in Texas to include a `Duration` column by calculating the difference between the `StartTime` and `EndTime` columns.
+Let's extend the table showing the top five floods in Texas to include a `Duration` column by calculating the difference between the `StartTime` and `EndTime` columns.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAEAF2OvQ7CMAyEdyTewVuWMDJ2QGr5WQJSKzGHxoIiEkeuKVTi4WmooBKbfXeffaUQ%2b6LDIO189oLHBRnhs1d9RMgyUOsbkVNgg4NSrIzicVVud2ZT7Y1KnFCEJZx6yK23ZzwwRWTpwWFbJx%2bfggOf39lKQwEyKIKrGo%2bwSEdZ0pyCkemKtUyi%2fib1j9ZjDz311H9%2fBys2LTk0lhPT4RvwA3pn6AAAAA%3d%3d" target="_blank">Run the query</a>